Your Science-Backed Survival Guide

-Read a book on neuroplasticity, play Peak – Brain Training, tune into Rise – Sleep Better and chill, explore the power of hypnosis, chat with your partner, smash up your TV, bake a cake, floss your teeth, indulge in a bath, massage your lymph nodes, wash and blow-dry your dog, iron your bed sheets, grow a bonsai tree, write your grandma a thank you letter, meditate, stretch, print out all of our articles and read them, go on a falk (fast walk), sniff the flowers.
+Read a book on neuroplasticity, play Peak – Brain Training, tune into Peak Sleep – Sleep Better and chill, explore the power of hypnosis, chat with your partner, smash up your TV, bake a cake, floss your teeth, indulge in a bath, massage your lymph nodes, wash and blow-dry your dog, iron your bed sheets, grow a bonsai tree, write your grandma a thank you letter, meditate, stretch, print out all of our articles and read them, go on a falk (fast walk), sniff the flowers.
 Kiss goodbye to social media anxieties and say “nice to meet you real life.”

 This point kind of covers everything to do with being an adult in today’s world.
 There’s an intense focus on being ‘successful’ and we seem to use the word ‘failure’ too flippantly.
 A huge amount of pressure is laid on to ‘succeed’ at life, whether it’s with friendships, family life, having kids, getting married or/and working your way up the career ladder.

 Irish novelist Samuel Beckett’s view on failure is a reflection of his time: